Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### Client certificate argument

-The `Client Certificate Credential` accepts `pem` certificates (`pfx` certificates are not supported by JS SDK for now).
-The certificate needs to be associated with your registered application/service principal.
-To create and associate a certificate with your registered app.
-Follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).
+The `ClientCertificateCredential` accepts PEM certificates (`pfx` certificates aren't supported by the JavaScript SDK for now).
+The certificate needs to be associated with your registered app/service principal.
+To create and associate a certificate with your registered app, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).

 ### Create a new service principal